niblyx-malnus/venter-pattern/README.md

 9. Install with `|install our %venter`.

 ## Test it Out
-1. Now enter `-venter!venter [%create-datum 'hello!']`
+1. Enter `-venter!venter [%create-datum 'hello!']` in the dojo.

    You should get a response like: `vent=[%new-id id=0v6.4mje9.todhv.940lu.p1k2d.hqcco]`

 3. Check the state of the agent with `:venter +dbug`

-   You should see something like:
+   You should see:

    `[%0 data=[n=[p=0v6.4mje9.todhv.940lu.p1k2d.hqcco q='hello!'] l=~ r=~]]`